jrdevadattan/phishing-detector-extension/README.md

-# Phishing Detector Pro - Chrome Extension
+# Phishing Detector - Chrome Extension

 A comprehensive Chrome Extension that detects phishing websites in real-time using multiple AI models and threat intelligence sources.